fhcflx/ciencia-medica/_posts/2025-06-16-cancer-young-adults-2025.md

 ## What does this mean for public health?

 The rise in early-onset cancer represents a growing challenge for health systems worldwide.
 These patients have specific needs, may be underdiagnosed due to low clinical suspicion, and often face barriers to timely diagnosis and appropriate treatment.
-Strategies for prevention, early diagnosis, and research into causes are urgently needed.
+Strategies for prevention, early diagnosis, and research into causes are urgently needed.{% include prevention-en.html %}

 ### Perspectives: what can we expect for the future?